rohan-bhagat/ansible-docker/README.md

 # ansible-docker
-Ansible cookbook for docker installation and configuration
+Ansible playbook for docker installation and configuration

+* This playbook installs docker on the system

+**This is still work in progress**